CloudCoinConsortium/CloudBank-V1/README.md

 5. DATE PAID
 6. AMOUNT

+### Archive Month Year (e.g. Archive December 2017
+Creates a sheet with all the payments from a month and year for historical purposes.
+1. CHECK GUID
+2. PAY TO THE ORDER OF
+3. SEND TO EMAIL
+4. ACCOUNT NUMBER OR MEMO
+5. DATE PAID
+6. AMOUNT

-Actions:
+Daily Actions:
+The following actions will take place one or more times each day according to the configuration:
-1. Checks to see if a bill is to be paid.
+1. Bill Pay looks at Reoccuring to see if a bill is to be paid.
+If yes, calls on the check making service to write a check.
-2. If yes, calls on the check making service to write a check.
+2. Checks on the PayOnce to see if there is anything there.
+If yes, calls on the check maaking service and deletes the record from PayOnce.
+3. Bill Pay looks at the Pending to see if and are canceled.
+PUt the canceled back into bank and deletes from pending.
+4. Bill Pay checks to see if records in Paid are more than one month old and places them in an Archive folder for the appropriate month.

 ## WRITE & SEND CHECK SERVICE